raspberrypilearning/how-are-you/en/step_1.md

 ---

 + How to use two Scratch extension blocks: `Translate`{:class="block3extensions"} and `Text to Speech`{:class="block3extensions"}.
-+ How to choose a sprite to respresent yourself.
++ How to choose a sprite to represent yourself.

 --- /collapse ---